Crawling peg: Advantages and disadvantages

-The main advantages of a crawling peg are that it avoids economic instability as a result of infrequent and discrete adjustments (fixed exchange rate) and it minimizes the rate of uncertainty and volatility since the fluctuation in the exchange rate is kept minimal (floating exchange regime).
+The main advantages of a crawling peg are that it avoids economic instability as a result of infrequent and discrete adjustments (fixed exchange rate), and it minimizes the rate of uncertainty and volatility since the fluctuation in the exchange rate is kept minimal (floating exchange regime).

 For example, Mexico used a crawling peg to address inflation in the peso crisis.
 It transitioned from a fixed exchange rate in the 1990s without the instability of rapid devaluation.

 In practice, the system may not be an "ideal system" under certain scenarios.
 For instance, if there are substantial currency flows that may affect the exchange rate, monetary authorities may be "forced" to accelerate currency realignment, leading to substantial unsystematic costs to market players.
 In practice, only a few countries have adopted crawling pegs.

 Delayed peg

 E. Ray Canterbery proposes an idea of a delayed peg to eliminate many disadvantages of the crawling peg model.
-The delayed peg uses a wide band for exchange-rate fluctuations, while the band is allowed to move when foreign exchange liabilities accumulate (at a secret but predetermined rate).
+The delayed peg uses a wideband for exchange-rate fluctuations, while the band is allowed to move when foreign exchange liabilities accumulate (at a secret but predetermined rate).
 In China, a new use of a "floating band" is essentially a delayed peg.

-Economies using crawling peg
+Currencies using a crawling peg

 According to the IMF's "Annual Report on Exchange Arrangements and Exchange Restrictions 2014", only two countries—Nicaragua's córdoba and Botswana's pula—had a crawling-peg exchange rate arrangement at the time.